Sources of Law

 Class actions are not recognised in Turkey.
 However, there are "community actions" that can be brought by associations and other legal entities on their own behalf (see Question 19).
 As the legal consequences of these actions do not have any binding effect on the affected consumers, the applicant entity cannot enter into settlement agreements on their behalf.

-Consumer organisations, relevant public institutions and organisations, and the Ministry of Customs and Trade, except in cases of unfair commercial practices and commercial adverts, can apply to the consumer courts for:
+Except in cases of unfair commercial practices and commercial adverts, consumer organisations, relevant public institutions and organisations, and the Ministry of Trade, except in cases of unfair commercial practices and commercial adverts, can apply to the consumer courts for:

 - An interim measure to prevent or stop activities in violation of the relevant law.